-Author has written 11 stories for Super Smash Brothers, Fire Emblem, Bionicle, X-overs, RWBY, Web Shows, Avatar: Last Airbender, Soul Eater, and Castle.
+Author has written 12 stories for Super Smash Brothers, Fire Emblem, Bionicle, X-overs, RWBY, Web Shows, Assassin's Creed, Avatar: Last Airbender, Soul Eater, Castle, and Arrow.

 real name: you wish